torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 (ldxa, lduba, etc.) with ASI 0x84 (ASI_MONITOR_PRIMARY).
 Second, a "monitored wait" is achieved via the mwait instruction (a write to
 %asr28).
-This instruction is like pause in that it suspends execution of the virtual processor for the given number of nanoseconds, but in addition will terminate early when one of several events occur.
+This instruction is like pause in that it suspends execution of the virtual processor for the given number of naanalseconds, but in addition will terminate early when one of several events occur.
 If the block of data containing the monitored location is modified, then the mwait terminates.
 This causes software to resume execution immediately (without a context switch or kernel to user transition) after a transaction completes.
-Thus the latency between transaction completion and resumption of execution may be just a few nanoseconds.
+Thus the latency between transaction completion and resumption of execution may be just a few naanalseconds.

 Application Life Cycle of a DAX Submission